Creating a metadata enrichment asset

 Several data classes are more generic identifiers that are detected and assigned at a column level.
 These data classes are assigned when a more specific data class could not be identified at a value level.
 Generic identifiers always have a confidence of 100% and include the following data classes: code, date, identifier, indicator, quantity, and text.

-Provides a data quality score for tables and columns.
-Data quality analysis can be done only in combination with profiling.
+Runs predefined data quality checks on the columns of a data asset.
+The set of checks that is applied is defined in the enrichment settings.
+See Basic quality analysis settings and Predefined data quality checks.
+Each check can contribute to the asset's overall data quality scores.
+This type of data quality analysis can be done only in combination with profiling.
 Therefore, the Profile data option is automatically selected when you select to analyze data quality.

 Automatically assigns business terms to columns and entire assets, or suggests business terms for manual assignment.
 Those assignments or suggestions are generated by a set of services.
 See Automatic term assignment.